 - Establish your business credit score

-When you’ve completed steps one through six of how to start a nonprofit, you’re ready to claim your tax-exempt status.
+When you’ve completed steps one through seven of how to start a nonprofit, you’re ready to claim your tax-exempt status.

 Your nonprofit can become exempt from federal income tax thanks to section 501(c) of the Internal Revenue Code.
 That frees up important funds for your educational, religious, scientific, or charitable work.
-It also makes contributions tax-deductible for your generous donors, depending on the type of nonprofit you choose.
+It also makes contributions tax-deductible for your generous donors, depending on the type of nonprofit you've chosen.

 - IRS Form 1023: You’ll have to answer detailed questions about your nonprofit in this roughly 18-page form.
 You may need to ask a legal or financial consultant to help you.
 There’s a $600 fee to submit the 1023.